 What is the easiest way to get from Lisbon to Porto?

 The high-speed train line, Alfa Pendular, is very comfortable.
 You get the ideal combination of short travel time, a fair price, and decent comfort.
 So we would say that is the easiest way to travel between Lisbon and Porto.
-Unlike with driving or flying, you won’t have any stress when taking the train.
+Unlike driving or flying, you won’t have any stress when taking the train.

 TAP has hourly flights between Lisbon and Porto.
 The travel time in the air is just 55 minutes, but you also have to account for the time it takes to get to and from the airports.
-You still need to go through security and show up to the gate on time.
+You still need to go through security and show up at the gate on time.
 If we assume you need an additional hour of transport/waiting in both Porto and Lisbon, the total travel time will sneak up to 3 hours.

 So practically, it will take you around the same time to fly as it would to take the train or drive.
 For that reason it rarely makes sense.
-Flying is sensible if you find ultra cheap tickets (which can definitely happen).
+Flying is sensible if you find ultra-cheap tickets (which can definitely happen).
 On most days, it will cost you around 50€ to fly between the two cities.
 Sometimes it can be cheaper, and sometimes it can be more expensive, so be flexible with your hours!

 Both Lisbon and Porto have metro lines going from their airports to the central parts of each city.
 For faster and more private transportation, you can decide to get a taxi instead.